 Originally written for and published by The New Fashion Initiative, here.

 Published in Bloom Magazine (I02: Golden).
 Pages 18-19.

 My thesis makes two arguments.
-One, fast fashion is a form of environmental injustice against the Global South (GS).
+One, fast fashion is a form of climate injustice against the Global South (GS).
 Two, like most other industries, the fashion industry must be politically and economically regulated.

 My dissertation is far too long and densely packed with IR jargon for me to reasonably subject anyone to reading it.
 However, the message is important: the fashion industry inherently operates on global injustices and must be politically regulated.

 What is Fast Fashion?